 One thing that is certain, is that face oils work better as part of your PM routine.
 This is because your skin’s natural sebum production is at its highest at midday, and lowest at night.
 Applying face oil at nighttime prevents your skin becoming dehydrated, and locks in all your nighttime skin care products.

 TIP: Use the Luxury Facial Oil and the Regenerating Collagen Moisturiser together.
 Add 2-3 drops of the oil to the moisturiser and apply it to your skin.
 If you have dry or dehydrated skin this cocktail will work wonders, giving you an extra layer of protection.

 Step 3: Apply your oil in gentle patting motions.

 Are facial oils better than creams?

-The idea of using face oil in place of moisturiser has gained a lot of traction, especially among oily skin types who say that facial oils are better than face creams.
+The idea of using face oil in place of moisturiser has gained a lot of traction, especially among oily skin types who say that facial oil is better than a face cream.
 However, these are two different products that do different things.

 One of the main benefits of facial oil is that they are emollients, which soften the surface of your skin.
-Facial oils can also be better at getting certain ingredients into your skin (like fat-soluble vitamins).
+Face oil can also be better at getting certain ingredients into your skin (like fat-soluble vitamins).
 However, they can’t penetrate deeply enough to provide you with the same hydration and moisture that creams will.
-But since they stay on the surface layers of your skin, facial oils are beneficial for repairing your skin’s lipid barrier.
+But since they stay on the surface layers of your skin, facial oil is beneficial for repairing your skin’s lipid barrier.